tlswg/tls13-spec/draft-ietf-tls-tls13.md

               dhe:
                   ClientDiffieHellmanParams;
            } exchange_keys;
-       } ClientKeyExchangeOffer;
+       } ClientKeyShareOffer;

        struct {
-           ClientKeyExchangeOffer offers<0..2^16-1>;
+           ClientKeyShareOffer offers<0..2^16-1>;
-       } ClientKeyExchange;
+       } ClientKeyShare;

 offers
-: A list of ClientKeyExchangeOffer values.
+: A list of ClientKeyShareOffer values.
 {:br }

 [[OPEN ISSUE: Should we rename CKE here?]]
-Clients may offer an arbitrary number of ClientKeyExchangeOffer values, each representing a single set of key agreement parameters;
+Clients may offer an arbitrary number of ClientKeyShareOffer values, each representing a single set of key agreement parameters;
 for instance a client might offer shares for several elliptic curves or multiple integer DH groups.
-The shares for each ClientKeyExchangeOffer MUST by generated independently.
-Clients MUST NOT offer multiple ClientKeyExchangeOffers for the same parameters.
-It is explicitly permitted to send an empty ClientKeyExchange message, as this is used to elicit the server's parameters if the client has no useful information.
+The shares for each ClientKeyShareOffer MUST by generated independently.
+Clients MUST NOT offer multiple ClientKeyShareOffers for the same parameters.
+It is explicitly permitted to send an empty ClientKeyShare message, as this is used to elicit the server's parameters if the client has no useful information.